 5. Companies that exist as examples of great employee experience include Google, Hyatt and Best Buy.

 What Does the Employee Experience Mean for Leaders?

 The employee experience, according to SHRM, means that leaders should treat their employees as customers, seeking employee satisfaction as equally as customer satisfaction.
 Also, managers should give employees ownership of their jobs, and enable them to be the best that they can be – often with the help of advanced technology tools.

 According to SHRM expert Jacob Morgan, some other manifestations of the employee experience are:

-It’s not only the feeling one gets in the environment, but the leadership style, the sense of purpose employees feel, the organizational structure, and the people who make up the organization that make up the ‘experience’.
+It’s not only the feeling one gets in the environment, but the leadership style, the sense of purpose employees feel (particularly important for employees in NGOs and social enterprises), the organizational structure, and how one connects to the people who make up the organization that make up the ‘experience’.